Mirror Bridges Between Probability Measures: Mirror Schr odinger Bridges

-A na\"ive approach to solving the mirror Schr\"odinger bridge problem (\ref{eq:msb}) is to apply IPFP with both marginals $\pi_0=\pi_1$ set equal to $\pi$.
-In practice, this requires iterative training of two neural networks $f_t^\theta$ and $b_t^\phi$, the first modeling the drift of the forward diffusion process associated to $\sP_{\rm{MSB}}$ and the latter modeling the drift of the corresponding backward process.
-But this straightforward application of IPFP leads to unnecessary computational expense, as it fails to use the time-symmetry of the problem (\ref{eq:msb}).
-In particular, at optimality the forward and backward drifts of $\sP_{\rm{MSB}}$ must be equal, because the mirror Schr\"odinger bridge $\sP_{\rm{MSB}}$ is time-symmetric.
+A na\"ive approach to solving the mirror Schr\"odinger bridge problem (\ref{eq:msb}) is to apply IPFP with both marginals $\pi_0=\pi_1$ equal to $\pi$.
+In practice, this requires iterative training of two neural networks $f_t^\theta$ and $b_t^\phi$, the first modeling the drift of the forward process associated to $\sP_{\rm{MSB}}$ and the latter modeling the corresponding backward drift.
+But this straightforward application of IPFP leads to unnecessary computational expense, as it fails to use the time-symmetry of the mirror problem (\ref{eq:msb}).
+To our knowledge, no prior approach has systematically leveraged symmetry in the dynamical formulation at the level of path measures and drifts.
+Our goal in the next section is to reformulate the IPFP iterations so as to operate directly on a single drift function and to modify the updates to explicitly encourage time-symmetry.